eriveraa/VirtualMindTest01/README.md

 ```

-## Run and execute
+## Run and execute the WebApi

 Compile the solution and RUN the EMT.API project in Visual Studio:
 ![image info](./Screenshots/screen01.png)

+## Run and execute the FrontEnd app

+1. Install all the node packages
+   npm install
+2. Run the angular application (at http://localhost:4200/quote)
+   npm start

-## Endpoints
+## Endpoints and URLs

-Compile the solution and RUN the EMT.API project in Visual Studio.:

 The WebApi has two endpoints and swagger endpoint:

 1. Endpoint for retrieving exchange rate.